mbourqui/django-autoslug/README.rst

 See `CONTRIBUTING.rst` for hints related to the preferred workflow.

+Since the original project ([django-autoslug](https://github.com/neithere/django-autoslug)) was not maintained anymore but I was using it in several projects, I forked it and renamed it in order to publish a new release on PyPI.

 Licensing
 ---------

-Django-autoslug is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+Django-autoslugged is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-Django-autoslug is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Django-autoslugged is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.